 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
 The carrying amount of the replaced part is de-recognised.
-All other repairs and maintenance are charged to the statement of comprehensive income during the financial period in which they are incurred.
+All other repairs and maintenance are charged to the statements of profit or loss and other comprehensive income during the financial period in which they are incurred.